Sections for BarElement

 • UniformGeometric1DSection

-** UniformParametric1DSection: ** If we want to define section with UniformParametric1DSection, as defined in section Cross Section, the parametric means that properties are parametrically defined one by one. for this example assuming we know that:
+As in section Cross Section, the term Parametric in UniformParametric1DSection means that properties are parametrically defined one by one.

-• Second area moment around y axis is Iy = 0 mm^4
+• Second area moment around y axis is Iy = 100 cm^4

-• Second area moment around z axis is Iz = 0 mm^4
+• Second area moment around z axis is Iz = 200 cm^4

 • Torsion constant is J = 0 mm^4